seabornjr/seabornjr/README.md

 ## Welcome to my GitHub Profile:
- 🔭 I’m currently working on a Vounteer Project for [Rising Phoenix Education](https://mwilson7598.wixsite.com/rising-phoenix-educa)
+ 🔭 I’m currently working on a Volunteer Project for [Rising Phoenix Education](https://mwilson7598.wixsite.com/rising-phoenix-educa)

  Here's a little about Rising Phoenix in case you'd like to help!:
 - The goal of Rising Phoenix is to connect parents and Guidance Counselors of promising students from underfunded school districts with working               professionals from a similar background who can help guide them through college prep and college admissions.